lotherk/tmpl/README.md

 	   neomutt -F $(tmpl -e ACCOUNT=k@hiddenbox.org
 	   ~/.mutt/mutt-gen-config.sh)

-     but in this case tmpl can not remove the mkstemp(3) file since it never knows when neomutt exits.
+     but in this case tmpl can not remove the mkstemp(3) file since it will never know when neomutt exits.
 A better approach would be something like

 	   CFG=$(tmpl -e ACCOUNT=k@hiddenbox.org ~/.mutt/mutt-gen-config.sh)
 	   neomutt -F $CFG; rm -f $CFG